How to Tell If Watermelon Is Bad

 The Watermelon Ripening Process

-1. Sugar Production: As a watermelon grows, the leaves use sunlight to create sugars through photosynthesis.
-These sugars are then transported to the developing fruit.
+1. Sugar Production: Leaves use sunlight to create sugars through photosynthesis, which are transported to the fruit.

-2. Starch Conversion: Inside the watermelon, starches stored in the flesh start converting into sugars, increasing the fruit’s sweetness.
+2. Starch Conversion: Starches stored in the flesh convert into sugars, increasing sweetness.

-4. Seed Development: Seed maturity plays a role in ripening.
-Once the seeds are viable, the watermelon enters its final ripening stages.
+4. Seed Development: Once seeds are viable, the watermelon enters its final ripening stages.

-5. Internal Changes: Enzymes break down cell walls in the flesh, making the watermelon softer and juicier.
+5. Internal Changes: Enzymes break down cell walls, making the flesh softer and juicier.

 Signs A Whole Watermelon Has Gone Bad

-• The weight: A ripe watermelon should feel heavy for its size because it is full of water.
-A watermelon that feels light for its size is likely overripe or dry.
+• Weight: A ripe watermelon feels heavy for its size.
+A lightweight watermelon is likely overripe or dry.

 is overripe watermelon safe to eat -watermelon cut in quarters